microsoft/TypeScript/doc/spec.md

 ### <a name="3.5.1"/>3.5.1 Instance Types

 Each named type has an associated actual type known as the ***instance type***.
 For a non-generic type, the instance type is simply a type reference to the non-generic type.
 For a generic type, the instance type is an instantiation of the generic type where each of the type arguments is the corresponding type parameter.
-Since the instance type uses the type parameters it can be used only where the type parameters are in scope—that is, inside the declaration of the generic type.
+Since the instance type uses the type parameters it can be used only where the type parameters are in scopeâ€”that is, inside the declaration of the generic type.
 Within the constructor and instance member functions of a class, the type of `this` is the instance type of the class.

 The following example illustrates the concept of an instance type: